e-kwsm/InChI/INCHI-1-SRC/INCHI_API/demos/python_sample/readme.txt

 It is assumed that under MS Windows the InChI library name is 'libinchi.dll' while under Linux it is '/usr/lib/libinchi.so.1'.

-Note that this Python program is not indended to be a production InChI generator.
+Note that this Python program is not intended to be a production InChI generator.
 The example is provided for illustrative purposes only.

 For usage instructions, type "mol2inchi.py" without parameters.